 Brace yourself, because your road trip is about to get a whole lot more beautiful.
 Turn up the tunes, sit back and watch stunning scenery fly by your window as you follow the winding roads of California's pristine coastline.
 Finish your day in the San Luis Obispo area, there may be chance to swim in the North Pacific Ocean.

 It's your final day on the great open road, so enjoy a morning in sunny Santa Barbara to explore the pier, shop, or relax on the beach for a few last rays of California sun.
 Known as 'The American Riviera', you'll find no shortage of palm trees to sit beneath - perhaps with a glass of local wine?
 Want more adventure?
-This laid back town offers some great water based activities.
-Finally we roll into the ??City of Angels', Los Angeles, for an chance to explore of Hollywood Boulevard, stroll the Walk of Fame and take a photo of the iconic Hollywood sign.
-That's a wrap, folks!
+This laid-back town offers some great water-based activities.
+Finally, we roll into the ??City of Angels, and spend some time at Venice Beach.

 Today you can enjoy a free day to explore the city of Los Angeles at your own pace.
-Head to Venice Beach to see where the cool kids hang out or have some fun on a surfboard and feel like a true Californian.
-Pay a visit to Santa Monica Pier or take on the rides at Universal Studios, the excitement never ends!
+Head to Hollywood Boulevard and see the walk of fame, hike up to Griffith Observatory, check out the iconic Hollywood sign, pay a visit to Santa Monica Pier or take on the rides at Universal Studios, the excitement never ends!

 From the glitz and the glam to the brash and the brilliant, you're now in Vegas, baby!
 With so much to see and do, the best place to start is your included cruise down The Strip in a party bus!
 Afterwards treat yourself to an all-you-can-eat buffet of extremely lavish proportions, take in a show or just watch the crowds and neon signs as the glitzy hotels try to outdo each other with attractions.
 Want something more spectacular?
 Take a helicopter flight down The Strip!
 It's also very possible to get married here (don't worry, it's not legally binding unless you want it to be).
 Oh and don't forget, ??What happens in Vegas, stays in Vegas'.